 The extent of maintenance payments will depend on what the other party can afford to pay once they pay their own reasonable living expenses.

-There are ways to minimize the risk of non payment for the recipient and overpayment for the paying party.
+There are ways to minimise the risk of non payment for the recipient and overpayment for the paying party.

 Do you have a question about family law or relationship law?